 We have become used to seeing our search results as list of blue links.
 That's how it has been since the beginning.
 But you are probably noticing more things on the top of that results page.
 The promise of semantic search is to improve search accuracy by understanding our intent and also the contextual meaning of the terms we search.

 Although Apple's Siri has both fans and critics, the potential is pretty exciting.
 It can support natural language now and it will get better at semantic search in the future.
 Instead of just using a keyword-based search, we can ask a question.
-Instead of "restaurant, Italian" and a zip code, you ask "Where's a good place to get Italian food nearby?"
+Instead of "restaurant, Italian and a city", you ask "Where's a good place to get Italian food nearby?"
 Is that question really so much easier than the keyword search?
-Well, Siri or Google or the next big thing in search will will know where you are located already (via GPS or your IP address) and it will also know that we have been to other restaurants in the area.
+Well, Siri.
+Alexa or Google or the next big thing in search will know where you are located already (via GPS or your IP address) and it will also know that we have been to other restaurants in the area.
 And if we have entered some social data, like reviews of those restaurants, it will be able to suggest somewhere to eat that fits out personal little algorithm.

 At least that's is the plan.